 Rue St-Georges is the grown-up equivalent of rue St-Michel, more restauranty than drink-fuelled, while still offering the likes of the party-centric St Georges itself and the football-focused Golden Gate bar.

-Naturally, Rennes is not short of Irish bars: O’Connell’s is the most prominent, opened in the World Cup year of 1998 and still busy, right on place du Parlement de Bretagne, while Kilkenny’s Pub is a bit more tucked away, rugby fans happy to find it.
+Naturally, Rennes is not short of Irish bars: O’Connell’s is the most prominent, opened in the World Cup year of 1998 and still busy, right on place du Parlement de Bretagne, while Kilkenny’s Pub is a bit more tucked away on rue du Vau Saint-Germain, rugby fans happy to find it.

 Towards the station, the Shamrock is perhaps a better spot for football watching, open from 5pm.
 If you’ve just arrived and need a celebratory drink, then Le Surcouf is not only a convivial Breton brasserie but its terrace outside and island bar inside allow you to relax over a glass without the pressure of having to dine.